Toussaint Louverture (1743-1803): Major Facts & Accomplishments

 Toussaint Louverture was the famous Haitian general who led the Black revolt against European powers in the later part of the 18th century.
 Known for his ability to spot weaknesses in the enemy’s lines in battle, the Bréda-born slave and son of an African prince fought bravely during the Haitian Revolution.

 Ultimately, he was the one who set Haiti on its path to independence in 1804.
 After emancipating the slaves in the French-controlled side of Hispaniola, General Toussaint made himself the governor-general of Saint-Domingue.
-Unfortunately, the man who was sometimes called the Black Napoleon saw himself captured by French agents and shipped to a prison in France, where he would eventually die of malnutrition and pneumonia in 1803.
+Unfortunately, the Haitian revolutionary leader, who was sometimes called the Black Napoleon, was later captured by French agents and shipped to a prison in France, where he would eventually die of malnutrition and pneumonia in 1803.

 Achievements of Toussaint Louverture

 What were some of the major feats of Toussaint Louverture?
 And how significant was his independence struggle to the South American continent?

 World History Edu takes a quick look at the life, early childhood and accomplishments of Toussaint Louverture.